Read Chromatographic Data

 The chromatopy

-library provides a set of reader functions designed to read and process chromatographic data from various file formats.
-These functions typically read data from a specified directory and return a ChromAnalyzer
+library provides a set of reader functions designed to read and process chromatographic data from various vendor-specific file formats.
+These functions load data from a specified directory and return a ChromAnalyzer

-object, which is the central object used in chromatopy
+object, which serves as the core component in chromatopy

 Each of the supported file formats has a corresponding reader function, namely read_asm